-Do you happen to be a AAA member?
-For only $52 a year you get access to a number of benefits including saving money on car rentals through Hertz.
+Do you happen to be an AAA member?
+For only $52 a year you get access to a number of benefits, including saving money on car rentals through Hertz.
 Having a Costco membership is also an easy way to save on a rental.

 |Membership||Car Rental Company||Discount||Details|

-3. Employee Discounts
+3. Employee and alumni discounts

 4. Skip the upsells

-Car Rental companies definitely know how to upsell their customers.
-Insurance GPS devices and car upgrades all fall into this category.
+Car rental companies definitely know how to upsell their customers.
+Insurance, GPS devices and vehicle upgrades all fall into this category.
 More often than not, you do not need these upgrades.

 Of course, if you are overseas or do not have access to a smartphone, you can always plan ahead and print out directions.
-Does Mapquest ring a bell?
+Does MapQuest ring a bell?

 5. Join Honey

-6. Avoid the Age Requirements
+6. Avoid the age requirements

-If you are under 25 you can be hit with some extra fees that feel a bit discriminatory.
+If you are under 25, you can be hit with some extra fees that feel a bit discriminatory.
 Luckily there are some ways you can get around this.

 Businesses frequently run promotions as a marketing tool to get new customers and beat the competition.
-If you have already gotten to the bottom of the purchasing process, a car company may not make you aware of any promotions.
+If you have already gotten to the end of the purchasing process, a car company may not make you aware of any promotions.